David Osmek

-David Joseph Osmek (/ˈɒzmɛk/ OZ-mek; born October 11, 1964) is an American politician and businessman who is a former member of the Minnesota Senate.
+David Joseph Osmek (/ˈɒzmɛk/ OZ-mek; born October 11, 1964) is an American politician and businessman who was a member of the Minnesota Senate from 2013 to 2023.
 From 2022 to 2023, he served as the 16th President of the Minnesota Senate.
-A member of the Republican Party of Minnesota, Osmek represents District 33 in the western Twin Cities metropolitan area.
+Osmek represented District 33 in the western Twin Cities metropolitan area, as a member of the Republican.

+On August 22, 2017, Osmek entered the 2018 Minnesota gubernatorial election.
+He suspended his campaign in January 2018.

+Osmek retired from the Senate in 2022.
+In 2026, he left the Republican Party and became an independent politician.

 Early life and education

 Osmek was born in Glencoe, Minnesota.
 He attended St. Cloud State University, graduating with a B.E.S.

+Political career

 Minnesota Senate

 Osmek was first elected to the Minnesota Senate in 2012.
+He represented District 33 in the western Twin Cities metropolitan area, as a Republican.